SolrSherlock/JSONTopicMap/README.md

 This is a really early release; lots to do, but tests show it is possible to build a topic map and use the INodeQuery object to navigate.
 Many more tests will be added.

 ## Update History ##
-20140219 No code changes: added a run.bat file and an installation manual.
+20140219 Fixed missing StatsTab initialization: added a run.bat file and an installation manual.

 20140218 No code changes: added a UML diagram of the classes.